wlongmireBloomTech/web-sprint-challenge-advanced-state-management-solution/README.md

 Follow these steps for completing your project.

+- [ ] Ensure that your projects are complete on your <firstName-lastName> branch.
-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo). **Please don't merge your own pull request**
+- [ ] Merge your <firstName-lastName> branch into your main branch.
+- [ ] Push your main branch to github and check that it is registers within codegrade.
-- [ ] Add your team lead as a reviewer on the pull-request
+- [ ] Check your personal feedback the following Monday.
+For more information check [here](https://www.notion.so/lambdaschool/How-to-View-Feedback-in-CodeGrade-Student-facing-c5147cee220c4044a25de28bcb6bb54a)
-- [ ] Your team lead will count the project as complete after receiving your pull-request